CHEMeDATA/CHEMeDATA.github.io/README.md

 *Making chemistry data more [FAIR](https://www.go-fair.org/fair-principles/).*

-CHEMeDATA should become an umbrella organization combining efforts by diverse communities adressing FAIRness and chemistry data format in a simlar manner.
+CHEMeDATA should become an umbrella organization combining efforts by diverse communities adressing the FAIRness and chemistry data in a similar and yet-to-be clearly defined manner.

 ### Format for chemistry data